-The Company's working capital was approximately \$15,575,000 at March 31, 2012, which is expected to be sufficient to cover anticipated operating costs and the costs to be incurred on the exploration programs on its properties during the 2012 and 2013 summer field seasons.
-Nevertheless, the Company will evaluate offers of financing to enable the Company to maintain a strong balance sheet while continuing with exploration of projects that are generating positive results.
+The Company's working capital was approximately \$14,422,000 at June 30, 2012, which is expected to be sufficient to cover anticipated operating costs and expenditures on the exploration programs on its properties during the 2012 and 2013 summer field seasons.
+Nevertheless, the Company will evaluate offers of financing to enable the Company to maintain a strong balance sheet while continuing to fund exploration projects that are generating positive results.